OfficeDev/custom-functions/README.md

 extensions:
   contentType: samples
   createdDate: 7/25/2018 10:27:27 AM
-description: "Custom Functions - Add-in Sample."
+description: "Custom Functions - Add-in Samples"
 ---

-# Custom Functions - Add-in Sample
+# Custom Functions - Add-in Samples

+Custom Functions - Add-in Samples is a community driven effort that helps developers verify and understand specific features of the Office add-in platform.
+This repo contains add-in source code and manifests.
+Anyone can contribute.
+All add-ins in this repo should be fully functional.
+Browse the [addins](https://github.com/OfficeDev/custom-functions/tree/master/addins) subfolders for descriptions of the existing add-ins.

 ## Contributing